brkarcher/brkarcher.github.io/opera.md

 The timpani and strings began thundering the opening to the European Anthem: Beethoven's Ode to Joy, the mighty paean to worldly unity.

 "Major!"
 Byllack shouted.
+He just needed to stall.
+One more minute and maybe he'd have enough help to bring Leon in alive.
 "Major!
 Stop!"

 Major Leon turned.
 The choir within the auditorium erupted into the first verse.